progit/progit/de/02-git-basics/01-chapter2.markdown

 By default, with no arguments, `git log` lists the commits made in that repository in reverse chronological order.
 That is, the most recent commits show up first.
 As you can see, this command lists each commit with its SHA-1 checksum, the author’s name and e-mail, the date written, and the commit message.

-Der Befehl `git log` listet die Historie der Commits eines Projektes in umgekehrter chronologischer Reihenfolge auf, wenn man ihn ohne weitere Argumente ausführt, d.h. die letzten Commits stehen oben.
+Der Befehl `git log` listet die Historie der Commits eines Projekts in umgekehrter chronologischer Reihenfolge auf, wenn man ihn ohne weitere Argumente ausführt, d.h. die letzten Commits stehen oben.
 Wie du sehen kannst wird jeder Commit mit seiner SHA-1 Checksumme, Namen und E-Mail Adresse des Autors, dem Datum und der Commit Meldung aufgelistet.

 A huge number and variety of options to the `git log` command are available to show you exactly what you’re looking for.
 Here, we’ll show you some of the most-used options.